-The Pupil Premium is a sum of money the school receives from the Government for each pupil who is either in receipt of Free School Meals (FSM) or who has been in receipt of them for any length of time during the last six years.
-We also receive money for pupils with parents who are serving in the Armed Forces or any adopted or looked after children.
+The Pupil Premium money continues if the child has been in receipt of the funding in the last six years.
+We also receive money for pupils with parents who are serving in the Armed Forces or any adopted or looked after children (LAC).

 We are required to publish how much Pupil Premium money we receive and how we have chosen to spend that money.

-The documents below show how we have spent the money we have received, what impact it has had and our plans for using the grant in the future.
+The documents below show how that money has been spent and what impact it has had and our plans for using the grant in the future.